Deploying and Using Contracts

 Cosmwasm avoids this completely by preventing any contract from calling another one directly.
 Clearly we want to allow composition, but inline function calls to malicious code creates a security nightmare.
 The approach taken with CosmWasm is to allow any contract to return a list of messages to be executed in the same transaction.
 This means that a contract can request a send to happen after it is finished (eg. release escrow), or call into other contract.
 If the future messages fail, then the entire transaction reverts, including updates to the contract's state.
 This allows to atomic composition and quite a few security guarantees, with the only real downside that you cannot view the results of executing another contract, rather you can just do "revert on error".

-Sometimes we will need information from another contract, and we plan to allow queries to other contracts or the underlying Cosmos SDK modules.
-These Queries will only have access to a read-only database image and be unable to delegate to other modules, thus avoiding any possible reentrancy concerns.
-For more detailed information, please look at the Architecture documentation as well as the API specification.
+Sometimes we will need information from another contract, and with the 0.8 release, we added synchronous queries to other contracts or underlying Cosmos SDK modules.
+These Queries only have access to a read-only database snapshot and be unable to modify state or send messages to other modules, thus avoiding any possible reentrancy concerns.

 Beyond exploits (such as the reentrancy attack), another attack vector for smart contracts is denial of service attacks.
 A malicious actor could upload a contract that ran an infinite loop to halt the chain or write tons of data to fill up the disk.
 Web Assembly provides a tight sandbox with no default access to the OS, so we only need to worry about providing tight resource limits for the smart contracts.
 All developers should be aware of these limits.